Full Form of POA – Power of Attorney

 #1 – Public Document

-The power of attorney is a document that is notarized to make it a public document and be accepted.
-This POA, therefore, allows a natural person and the legal entity, to designate a legal agent to represent on his behalf in any kind of legal acts.
+A power of attorney is a document that is notarized to make it a public document and be accepted.
+This POA, therefore, allows a natural person and the legal entity to designate a legal agent to represent on his behalf in any kind of legal acts.
 This document makes it clear that the agent is acting on behalf of the principal.

 #2 – Unilateralism